heedy/heedy/docs/server/rest_api.md

 - **scope** _(string,null)_ - the scopes given to the app, each separated by a space.
 - **settings** _(object,null)_ - the app's settings
 - **settings_schema** _(object,null)_ - the json schema for the app's settings.
+- **access_token** _(string,null)_ - If set to empty string, the access token will be removed.
+Otherwise, if given a value, the app will generate a new random token (the value is ignored).

 <h6 class="rest_output">Example</h6>